proh14/ptext/README.md

 - To exit you can press CTRL + q
 - To save you can press CTRL + s
 - To search you can press CTRL + f
+- To search & replace you can press CTRL + r
 - To goto the start of the line you can press CTRL + a
 - To goto the end of the line you can press CTRL + e
 - To goto the start of the file you can press CTRL + u